 Distance is an atmospheric racing platformer.
 Fusing futuristic arcade racing with parkour, survive a deadly, mysterious, neon-drenched city by jumping, rotating, and flying.

 On top of that, the recent leap from Early Access to 1.0 also brought random track generation (trackmogrify), VR support and… well, the end of a really long journey for a very dedicated team of artists, programmers, designers, and audio folks.
 Ah, almost forgot to mention that multiplayer, an absolutely vital component in any racer, is most certainly present and accounted for here.

 Whether you take the game online with up to 12 players on the same track, or simply gather a group of up to 4 people on your couch, a good time is almost guaranteed.
 Even more so as the game features quite a few different modes, truly mixing up the racing experience.
 Just be careful while driving, as your car can only take so much abuse before calling it quits and blowing up.

 Wait, did I say ‘driving’?
-I meant ‘driving and flying’ because, in this game, you’re by no means restricted to driving, gravity-defying stunts also playing quite the part in whether you finish first or… well, potentially… not at all.
+I meant ‘driving and flying’ because, in this game, you’re by no means restricted to driving, gravity-defying stunts also play quite the part in whether you finish first or… well, potentially… not at all.
 Or how about hitching a ride on a wall?
 Also a thing.
-Suffice to say, track knowledge is very important, shortcuts often cleverly hidden and all.
+Suffice to say, tracking knowledge is very important, shortcuts are often cleverly hidden and all.
 So, think you’ve got what it takes to get behind the wheel and… go the Distance?